First impressions dictate our decision-making process on a daily basis.

 This type of subject line would lead to a poll, survey, an invitation to opinion, etc.

 - Join the conversation

 - I need your opinion

-3. Tease or Create Intrigue
+3. Tease Or Create Intrigue

-With this subject line, you allude to what's inside, but don't reveal.
+With this subject line, you allude to what's inside but don't reveal.

 - The day I’ll never forget

 This subject line tells them what the email is about, but they have to open to get the specifics.

 - Pssst - the perfect date night

 Again, we went ahead and put together a swipe for you to get you started on your journey to become an elite email marketer.